 To do that, revisit the job advertisement and look for the most relevant requirements.
 Those will be one of the first things listed or mentioned more than once.

 As a [Previous Position Title] at [Name of Your Most Recent Company], I have acquired sizable experience in [refer to the requirements of the job], resulting in [First achievement/statistic].
 I also have managed to [Second award/achievement/statistic], which allowed the company to [secure a result].
 After I implemented [an improvement], the company was able to [result/achievement for the company].
 I believe I have the experience necessary to help [Target Company Name] achieve [the goals or values important to the employer].

-Expert Hint: Using exact phrases and keywords straight from the job advertisement will not only make your application targeted, but it will also help your resume and cover letter pass the ATS test.
+Expert Hint: Using exact phrases and keywords straight from the job advertisement will not only make your application targeted, but it will also help you craft an ATS resume and cover letter that will impress ATSs and human readers alike.